carboni123/agentic-chatbot-preview/README.md

 | `enableConfigPanel`   | `boolean`                                                          | No       | Set to `false` to completely hide the agent settings panel.
 Defaults to `true`.                                   |
 | `onSenderIdChange`    | `(newId: string) => void`                                          | No       | Callback fired when the user's sender ID is changed via the UI.                                                   |
 | `onConfigChange`      | `(newConfig: AgentConfig) => void`                                 | No       | Callback fired whenever a setting in the configuration panel is changed.                                          |

-This structure transforms your project into a true component library, separating concerns cleanly and providing a flexible, powerful API for other developers to integrate into their own projects.